vedi/cocos2dx-store/README.md

 	- *verifyOnServerFailure* - if you use Fraud Protection, optionally you set this param, if you want to get purchases automatically verified in case of network failures during the verification process.

-	<div class="warning-box">Choose the secret wisely.
+	> Choose the secret wisely.
 You can't change it after you launch your game!
-	Initialize `CCSoomlaStore` ONLY ONCE when your application loads.</div>
+	> Initialize `CCSoomlaStore` ONLY ONCE when your application loads.

 6. You'll need to subscribe to store events to get notified about in-app purchasing related events. refer to the [Event Handling](/cocos2dx/cpp/store/Store_Events) section for more information.